tbidne/shrun/README.md

 ## Timeout

-A timeout can be provided via `-t <integer>` or `--timeout=<integer>`.
+A timeout can be provided via `-t <value>` or `--timeout=<value>`.
+The argument must be either a raw integer (interpreted as seconds), or a "time string", e.g., `1d2m3h4s`, `3h20s`.

-If a timeout is provided, it must be a non-negative integer.
+If a timeout is provided, all integers must be non-negative.
 If the timeout is reached, then all remaining commands will be cancelled.

 ![timeout](./screens/timeout.png)